 - Are Electric Fireplaces Safe For Pets? – Here we will answer the important question that likely brought you to this post: are electric fireplaces safe for pets?

-- Are Wood Or Gas Fireplaces Safe For Pets? – It is always good to highlight the differences between electric fireplaces and ones that burn gas or burn wood.
-This section will examine traditional fireplaces in regards to safety for your pet.
+- Are Wood Or Gas Fireplaces Safe For Pets? – It is always good to highlight the differences between electric fireplaces and ones that burn gas or wood.
+This section will examine traditional fireplaces regarding safety for your pet.

-- What Safety Precautions Should I Take When Using An Electric Fireplace? – Here are some tips about safe practices when it comes to an electrical fireplace.
+- What Safety Precautions Should I Take When Using An Electric Fireplace? – Here are some tips about safe practices regarding an electric fireplace.

 - Does It Matter What Brand Of Electric Fireplace I Get? – Whether it is for safety, quality, or something else, here we will highlight some of the different brands of electric fireplaces that you might be considering.

-How many different kinds of electric fireplaces are there?
+How many different types of electric fireplaces are there?

-- Electrical Fireplace Mantle – If you invest in a high end model, these kinds of fireplaces look a lot like wood fireplaces.
-When you get one of these, you’ll usually receive it as two distinct parts that connect together.
-First, you’ll get a mantle in whatever design that you’ve chosen.
-Second, you’ll get the main fireplace unit that fits under the mantle where the firebox would normally be.
+- Electrical Fireplace Mantel – If you invest in a high end model, these kinds of fireplaces look like wood fireplaces.
+When you get one of these, you’ll usually receive it as two distinct parts that connect.
+First, you’ll get a mantel in whatever design you’ve chosen.
+Second, you’ll get the main fireplace unit that fits under the mantel where the firebox would normally be.
 Because they rest on the ground, often against a wall or in the corner for certain models, these tend to be quite safe.
-Interestingly, you can also find these kinds of fireplaces built directly into a media console, or at the very least, a TV stand.
+Interestingly, you can also find these kinds of fireplaces built directly into a media console or a TV stand.

-- Electric Fireplace Insert – Let’s say you have an older style fireplace that uses a real flame, but you want to turn that fireplace into one that is 100% electrical.
-You would then get an electrical fireplace insert.
+- Electric Fireplace Insert – Let’s say you have an older style fireplace that uses a real flame, but you want to turn that fireplace into one that is 100% electric.
+You would then get an electric fireplace insert.
 They can easily be installed into one of these old fireplace.
 These are drastically safer than using the existing fireplace you already have.

 - Freestanding Electric Fireplace – If you are looking for an electric heater that you can freely move between rooms and plug into a normal wall outlet, this might be what you are looking for.
-They can look like a fireplace mantle, wood stove, or other design.
-While it can be cool to have an electric fireplace stove, a freestanding space heater should come with a big warning.
+They can look like a fireplace mantel, wood stove, or other design.
+While having an electric fireplace stove can be cool, a freestanding space heater should come with a big warning.
 They typically aren’t as safe as the other three listed.
 They are prone to overheating.
-If you get a low quality one off of Amazon, it can also become both a tripping and fire hazard.
-If the heating element is exposed and not properly projected, something flammable like paper can catch fire if it accidentally touches it for an extended period of time.
+If the heating element is exposed and not properly projected, something flammable can catch fire if it accidentally touches it for an extended period.
 A space heater like these rarely comes with an automatic shut-off.
 For this reason, it is a good idea to stick to one of the fireplaces listed above and always avoid purchasing low end fireplaces off of Amazon.

-For the purposes of heating a room, electric fireplaces are pretty simple, and focus on energy efficiency.
+To heat a room, electric fireplaces are pretty simple, and focus on energy efficiency.
 The fireplace sucks in cold air from the room.
 The air quickly gets warmed by an infrared heater or other device within it.
-Naturally, the air is then pushed out to circulate back into your home after the infrared heater has done its job.
-If you want to know how well a specific electric fireplace can generate heat, you need to check the BTU number.
+The air is then pushed out to circulate back into your home.
+You need to check the BTU number to know how well a specific electric fireplace can generate heat.
 BTU stands for British Thermal Unit.
-In short, the higher the number you find listed, the more powerful that particular heating device is.
+In short, the higher the number you find, the more powerful that particular heating device is.

 There are a myriad different ways that electric fireplaces create visual effects of flames.
 Some can be very tacky and cheap-looking.
 Other kinds with high end technology like moving flame holograms, can look exactly like the real thing.